EnterpriseDB/tpa/RELNOTES.md

   preferred_python_interpreter was unset, the earlier code would install Python 3 but try to use Python 2

+- Fix a problem with running pgbouncer and Postgres on the same host, where pgbouncer was not able to authenticate via md5

 - Ensure `tpaexec configure xyz/` does not create config.yml with an empty cluster_name

+- Set wal_keep_size instead of wal_keep_segments for Postgres 13+

+- Disable unattended-upgrades on Debian and Ubuntu

 ## v20.9 (2020-09-22)